 Resize for accuracy:

 Generic furniture dimensions in software libraries rarely reflect real products.
-Measure your existing furniture or look up specifications for items you plan to purchase, then resize each digital object accordingly.
+Measure your existing pieces or look up manufacturer specifications for items you plan to purchase, then resize each digital object accordingly - a 90-inch sectional consumes significantly more visual and physical space than a 72-inch sofa, and the difference only becomes obvious when you've already bought it.

 Maintain proper clearances: